michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 ### 2.1) Article Embeddings

 Most people use AI through LLMs which are considered encoder/decoder models.
 AI is all based around math which essentially takes your input, turns it to numbers (encoder), processes it, and then outputs the response (decoder).
-With our goal being to match stories by topic, we only need the encoder: it turns text into a vector of numbers (an "embedding") that captures meaning.
+With our goal here being to match stories by topic, we only need the encoder: it turns text into a vector of numbers (an "embedding") that captures meaning.
 What happens is similar texts end up as nearby vectors, so we can compare them using math.

 A simple example of this is a King and Queen.
 If you have the representation of King and subtract the idea of "man", then add the idea of "woman", in the vector space it winds up roughly putting you at queen.
 See below for a visual: